Michael Swaim: IGN, iHeartMedia, and additional projects

 In May 2022, 1Upsmanship ended its run on the Small Beans network so that it could become a part of iHeartMedia.
 The first episode of 1Upsmanship to be distributed by iHeartMedia premiered on June 6, 2022.
 After one season at iHeartMedia, 1Upsmanship returned to Small Beans.

 The 2021 video game, Carve Snowboarding (released for the Oculus Quest 2), and its 2023 sequel, Carve Jr (released for Playdate), feature vocal performances by Swaim in the role of Carv Edgerton.
 The character's likeness is based on Swaim.

 In August 2023, Swaim announced plans to release his first novel, The Climb, and his first album, Tools of the Tirade.
 A month later, he announced plans to publish his first comic book, One Last Job.
 The Climb was self-published and released digitally through the Small Beans Patreon shop on November 27, 2023.
 Physical copies were released on March 18, 2024.
 Swaim described the book as "a psychedelic magical realist sci-fi/fantasy epic self-help memoir."
 Elaborating on his description of the book, he said, "It talks frankly about my alcoholism, mental health struggles, and time at Cracked, but...there's also magic and robots."
 One Last Job was self-released digitally through the Small Beans Patreon shop on February 16, 2024 and is illustrated by Garth von Ahnen.
+Tools of the Tirade, a rap album, was self-released on November 20, 2024.
+An album of early raps by Swaim, Less Good Than Ezra, was also self-released at that time.

 Throughout his time operating Small Beans, Swaim set a long-term goal of producing a short or feature film.
 In 2023, Swaim and Epperson successfully raised money through crowdfunding to begin production on a feature film, Papa Bear.

+In November 2024, Swaim resumed creating video content for Cracked.